kevinle108/BetterPullAPart/README.md

 	- Calculates and displays the number of days the car on Pull-A-Part's yard (uses current date and car data obtained from API requests)

 ## Additional Features:
-- Users can use the checkboxes next to each lot to keep track as they make their way through the scrapyard.
+- Users can use the checkboxes next to each lot to help keep track of which cars they've visited as they make their way through the scrapyard.

 ## Known Issues:
 - Sometimes an expanded dropdown menus will close prematurely.
 This might be due to the large number of the options in each select menu.